Caldera International: United Linux and continued decline

 When Caldera OpenLinux 3.1 Workstation was released in June 2001, it was with the requirement for per-seat licensing.

-This was part of what continued to bring criticism of Caldera in the some quarters of the open source and free software communities; Free Software Foundation founder Richard Stallman subsequently said of Ransom Love, "He's only a parasite", to which Love took umbrage, responding, "Did Richard Stallman ever invest £50m in Linux?
+This was part of what continued to bring criticism of Caldera in some quarters of the open source and free software communities; Free Software Foundation founder Richard Stallman subsequently said of Ransom Love, "He's only a parasite", to which Love took umbrage, responding, "Did Richard Stallman ever invest £50m in Linux?
 We did.
 I have been involved in the Linux community since my time at Novell in 1994. … I am not a greedy capitalist.
 I am only a businessman. … You can't call our business model parasitic.
 We add value to Linux, so it can become successful. … I know that the open source movement has no clue about marketing, they underestimate it."

 United Linux was an attempt by a consortium of Linux companies to create a common base distribution for enterprise use and minimize duplication of engineering effort. and form an effective competitor to Red Hat.
 The founding members of United Linux were SuSE, Turbolinux, Conectiva, and Caldera International.
 The consortium was announced on May 30, 2002.
 The UnitedLinux distribution would be based mostly SuSE Enterprise Linux rather than Caldera OpenLinux.
 The Caldera product name was changed to "Caldera OpenLinux powered by United Linux", which as one Network World writer observed, was "certainly never going to become a catchphrase."
 UnitedLinux did attract some major hardware vendors in support, such as Hewlett-Packard, Intel, and AMD, with the goal of creating a uniform Linux distribution by the end of 2002.

 However, as CNET technology reporter Stephen Shankland wrote at the time, "UnitedLinux is widely viewed as an effort by second-tier Linux companies to gain the critical mass held by Linux leader Red Hat, but industry watchers are skeptical it will triumph."
 Other users saw the venture as more of a marketing move by a group of companies that were in difficulty.
 Intimations that UnitedLinux would also feature per-seat licensing were unpopular in the broader Linux community, and SuSE for their part said they had no such plans.

 Overall, the fortunes of Caldera International had been steadily declining, the SCO–Caldera combined total revenue having decreased from $170 million in 1999 to $70 million in 2001.
 The company was consistently reporting losses; for the third quarter of its fiscal year in 2001, for instance, it reported a net loss of $18.8 million against revenue of only $18.9 million.
 In the following quarter they took a large write-down of the assets acquired from SCO, as they could no longer be accounted for as having the value they were originally thought to possess.

 For the fiscal year ending on October 31, 2001, Caldera International reported a loss of $131.4 million based on revenues of $40.4 million (the loss included a total amount of write-down and other non-cash and restructuring charges of $98.6 million).